The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Shorelines in 3D

 \subsection{Sensitivity to Including Gas Giant Planets}

-In these fits, we did not place upper limits on planet escape velocity or radius, allowing all giant planets to participate in sculpting the shoreline, as in ZC17.
+In the above fits, we did not place upper limits on planet escape velocity or radius, allowing all giant planets to participate in sculpting the shoreline, as in ZC17.
 Hot Jupiters could potentially bias the shoreline slope, in that they might lose tens of Earth masses of atmosphere but still appear as $A_{\sf i} = 1$.
-We tested the sensitivity of the inferred shoreline to this concern by repeating the fits including only planets smaller than Neptune; we found no significant changes to the parameters.
+We tested the sensitivity of the inferred shoreline to this concern by repeating the fits including only planets smaller than Neptune.
+We found no significant changes to the parameters, likely because hot Jupiters all have such high surface gravities that they fall well within the volume where atmospheres are inevitably strongly predicted.